birddevelper/dequest/README.md

 # Dequest
-Dequest is a full featured declarative rest client for Python that streamlines the creation of HTTP requests and retrieves the results as DTO.
+Dequest is a full featured declarative HTTP client for Python that simplifies the creation of HTTP requests and retrieves the results as DTO.
 Here is the package's features:

 ✅ Supports GET, POST, PUT, PATCH and DELETE requests

 ✅ Sync & Async Client

-✅ Optional Caching for GET Requests
+✅ Optional Caching for GET Requests (Support In-Memory, Redis, Django Cache)

 ✅ Authentication (Static & Dynamic)